Diagnose user logon issues

 Logon duration is measured only for initial connections to a desktop or app using HDX.
 This data does not include users trying to connect with Remote Desktop Protocol or reconnect from disconnected sessions.
 Specifically, logon duration is not measured when a user initially connects using a non-HDX protocol and reconnects using HDX.

-As users logon to Citrix Virtual Apps and Desktops, the Monitor Service tracks the phases of the logon process from the time the user connects from Citrix Workspace app to the time when the desktop is ready to use.
+As users log on to Citrix Virtual Apps and Desktops, the Monitor Service tracks the phases of the logon process.
+The phases begin from the time the user connects from Citrix Workspace app to the time when the app or desktop is ready to use.

-The large number on the left is the total logon time and is calculated by combining the time spent establishing the connection and obtaining a desktop from the Delivery Controller with the time spent to authenticate and logon to a virtual desktop.
+The Session Logon tab contains the Logon Duration phases chart with the various logon phases plotted.
+The Logon Duration represents the time spent establishing the connection and obtaining an app or a desktop from Delivery Controller and the time spent to authenticate and log on to a virtual app or desktop.
 The duration information is presented in seconds (or fractions of seconds).